-The Fenix HM61R rechargeable headlamp is a perfect multifunctional gift for the dad that does it all on the water.
+The Fenix HM61R rechargeable headlamp is a perfect multifunctional gift.
 The high-performance headlamp shines up to 300 hours in Eco mode and has eight lighting modes (including a red light).

 When removed from the headband, the light can be used as a right-angle flashlight, and the magnetic base allows you to stick it to a vehicle when getting ready.
 Plus, it has a waterproof and dustproof design rated to IP68.
-This do-all headlamp is a perfect gift for dad this year.
+This do-all headlamp is a perfect gift for any adventurer.

 Hydro Flask makes ultra-popular insulated bottles for all kinds of adventures.
-Like others, this lightweight bottle from the Trail Series still keeps drinks warm or cold for hours.
-Any dad would be stoked to have one.
+Like others in the brand’s lineup, this lightweight bottle from the Trail Series keeps drinks warm or cold for hours.
+Anyone would be stoked to have one.

 One of our staff, an avid fly fisherman, has started carrying the 21-ounce version in his sling pack.
 He opted for the smaller size due to the slim profile and lighter weight.
 It’s become the perfect way to have coffee or tea on cold mornings on the water.

 If you’re going to go with a classic gift like socks, make sure they are awesome.
-Swiftwick makes a variety of options that work for wade fishing and other activities like hiking.
-The Pursuit Hike collection offers solid light cushion and medium cushion options to keep dad comfy and warm on the water.
+Swiftwick makes a variety of options that work for any adventure.
+The Pursuit Hike collection offers solid light cushion and medium cushion options.

-One of the GearJunkie editors has been testing these socks for a few months now on spring fishing trips as well as hikes.
+One of the GearJunkie editors has been testing these socks for a few months now on spring fishing trips and hikes.
 After several miles, they remain comfortable while tromping up and down the river banks.
 They have also proven warm as he’s stood in cold water casting to hungry trout.

-Let’s be honest, any dad would be stoked to get a new rod.
-Whether it’s his first rod or he’s adding to the collection, it’s a great gift.
-Many excel in a certain style of fishing or are used the match the size of fish he’s after.
+Let’s be honest, anyone who loves fishing would be stoked to get a new rod.
+Whether it’s their first rod or their adding to the collection, it’s a great gift.
+Many excel in a certain style of fishing or are used the match the size of fish.
 Sage, Scott, Orvis, and Winston are all well-respected brands.

 The name says it all.
 These are the essentials when you’re out on the water throwing flies and swapping stories.